Skip to main content

 Disability Rights Nebraska operates a combined program of legal advocacy, relationship-based advocacy, systems advocacy, public policy analysis, education and other support activities for people with disabilities.
 This program is designed to help secure their rights, enhance their dignity, and advocate for their full participation as citizens with respect to their individual cultures.
 Among the P&A programs in the nation , Disability Rights Nebraska is one of the few that has such a broad range of advocacy activities, as many others focus primarily on litigation.

-People with disabilities have human and legal rights that protect their health, safety, personal integrity and self-determination.
-We will protect and advocate for vulnerable people with disabilities, especially those living in segregated, isolated and congregated facilities, to ensure they are free from death, abuse, neglect, and violations of their rights.
+People with disabilities have legal and human rights that protect their health, safety, personal integrity, and self-determination.
+Disability Rights Nebraska will protect and advocate for vulnerable people with disabilities, beginning with those living in congregated, isolated, and segregated settings, to ensure their rights are not violated and they are free from abuse, neglect, exploitation, and untimely death.
 Learn more.

-People who experience disabilities are the experts when it comes to their lives.
-We believe in the philosophy of "nothing about us without us" and will stand with people who have disabilities to achieve their hopes, dreams, and things not yet imagined.
+People who experience disabilities are the experts when it comes to their own lives.
+Disability Rights Nebraska advocates for all people with disabilities having access to services, skills, and supports needed to pursue their hopes, dreams, and things not yet imagined.
 Learn more.

 MENU CLOSE